Trail Guide: Hiking the Adirondacks Indian Pass Trail

 Length (Adirondack Loj to Indian Pass) – 5.9 miles one way

-Difficulty – moderate to challenging (mostly along the Indian Pass)
+Difficulty – moderate to challenging (mostly along the upper reaches of the pass)

 Elevation – 2864 ft